 Gadgets including smartphones and laptops have been using the same old school safety protocol for over a decade now.
 But the good news is that WiFi security is going to enhance.
 The Wi-Fi Alliance, which oversees the adoption of the WiFi commonplace, is certifying products that support WPA3, the successor to the WPA2 safety protocol.

 The brand new protocol supplies a variety of extra protections for gadgets.
-Many companies have already announced their support, including Qualcomm, which has already making a chip for phones and tablets that supports 802.11ax and WPA3.
+Many companies have already announced their support, including Qualcomm, which has already made a chip for phones and tablets that support 802.11ax and WPA3.
 In 2020 WPA3 will be standard.

 Features of WPA3

 This feature is designed to provide a simple way for public and guest WLANs to be encrypted and secure without the need for a personal VPN.
 Without a pre-configured password, client devices and access points will be able to create a one-time use Pairwise Master Key (PMK), replacing the most common current use of “Open” wireless security. which means that your individual connection to an open wireless network will be encrypted, even if that network is not protected by a password.
 This is a very big and absolutely necessary change for WiFi security.

 The old WPA2 security has been proven vulnerable to hardware-level attacks and password vulnerabilities.
 To help prevent new vulnerabilities from affecting WPA, the updated standard uses a new type of handshake that adds extra protection against password-crackers and similar brute force types of hacking.

 It’s extra-advanced security that uses CNSA (Commercial National Security Algorithm).
 That means it meets requirements for high-level government work, defense agencies, and super secret industrial projects.
 Basically, those organizations will be freer to use Wi-Fi networks with the new standard.